jairpss/Rick-Morty-SPA/README.md

 # Rick-Morty-SPA

-This is an example of a SPA
+This is an example of a SPA using:

-I use:
   - Vanilla JavaScript
   - Rick and Morty API
+  - Webpack
   - Travis CI

 # Thanks for watching!!